ss728563/Python-challenge/README.md

-For PyBank, we are tasked with creating a Python script for analyzing the financial records of your company.
+For PyBank, we are tasked with creating a Python script for analyzing the financial records of the company.